brotherhoodMonk/gyan/rct.md

 jsx-
 JSX produces React “elements”.
-JSX is simply converting XML-like markup into JavaScript. asically, by using JSX you can write concise HTML/XML-like structures (e.g., DOM like tree structures) in the same file as you write JavaScript code,
+JSX is simply converting XML-like markup into JavaScript. basically, by using JSX you can write concise HTML/XML-like structures (e.g., DOM like tree structures) in the same file as you write JavaScript code,
 Unlike the past, instead of putting JavaScript into HTML, JSX allows us to put HTML into JavaScript.
 React embraces the fact that rendering logic is inherently coupled with other UI logic: